chatox/networks-science-course/practicum/as01_cytoscape_movie.md

 :warning: If there are too many edges, most likely you made a mistake.
 Check some pairs of movies at the beginning, middle, end of the *movie-movie* graph and see if they are really related in the movie metadata file.

 :bulb: If there are too many nodes for Cytoscape to do the layout, they you can focus on a smaller category of movies.
-You can create a file `movie-movie-selected.csv` having only, e.g., movies that have a budget of more than a certain amount, movies that are older or newer than a certain date, or any sub-set of movies that is small enough for Cytoscape to visualize it.
+You can create a file `movie-movie-selected.csv` having only, e.g., movies that have a budget or gross earnings of more than a certain amount, or movies that are older or newer than a certain date, or movies that have a certain genre, or any sub-set of movies that is small enough for Cytoscape to visualize it.

 ## Mandatory attributes